mostafa/validate-sigma-rules/README.md

 The path to the JSON schema for Sigma.
 This is an optional input and should be a relative path to the root of the repository.

 > [!IMPORTANT]
 > Either `schemaURL` or `schemaFile` should be provided.
 If both are provided, an error will be thrown with a non-zero exit code.
+If `schemaFile` is provided and the file doesn't exist, an error will be thrown with a non-zero exit code.
 If none are provided, the action will use the default schema from the [sigma-specification repository](https://github.com/SigmaHQ/sigma-specification), as mentioned above.

 ## Outputs